 Aside from the aforementioned thread of searching for the artistic soul.
 Birdman also paints a bleak, nasty and claustrophobic portrait of the theatre, acting, the pursuit of truth and criticism.
 Some of the best moments of the film are the raw rehearsal scenes that are thankfully entirely free of artifice, and instead to speak to the themes in a purposeful and subtle way.

-Mr. Keaton’s performances in those two films were not overt and overshadowing, but instead quiet and fierce, particularly in how Tim Burton shot the Caped Crusader with particular focus on the eyes, inducing intense purpose.
-But at the same time there was underlying spark of madness, particularly in the first picture that was just waiting to be unleashed.
+Mr Keaton’s performances in those two films were not overt and overshadowing, but instead quiet and fierce, particularly in how Tim Burton shot the Caped Crusader with a particular focus on the eyes, inducing intense purpose.
+But at the same time, there was an underlying spark of madness, particularly in the first picture that was just waiting to be unleashed.

 Michael Keaton combines these two elements into a performance that very well carries the central theme on its sleeve.
 Whether it is some of the quiet, introspective moments where Thomas is front of a mirror or the raw and surreal scenes.
 Keaton balances these varying sides with ease and showcases why he has always been an appealing and talented actor.
 One wishes the film played more to his rhythm of slowing descending into utter depths of dire artistic salvation and life affirmation.